How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 Since my essay focused on experiences of realizing the power of effecting change through teaching, I didn’t use examples from my life as a practicing attorney.

-In a hindsight, I think if I planned to continue working as an attorney, it could be an excellent example of taking a leadership approach while remaining in a role that’s essentially advisory.
+In a hindsight, I think if I planned to continue working as an attorney afterwards, it could be an excellent example of taking a leadership approach while remaining in a role that’s essentially advisory.

-In my Harvard essay, I didn’t talk about the experience of doing a PhD.
-Technically, it’d be supportive of my academic endeavors and would therefore fit with the overall theme of my essay.
-Academia comes in a package of research and teaching, and doing a PhD would show sufficient commitment on my side to pursue the academic path.
+Although being the middle of my Ph.D. studies at the time of my Harvard LL.M. applications, I didn’t talk about this experience in my essays.
+Technically, it’d be supportive of my academic endeavors and therefore fit with the overall theme of my essay.
+Academia comes with a package of research and teaching, and doing a Ph.D. would show sufficient commitment on my side to pursue the academic path.

-8. doing the Hague Academy of International Law and Paris Arbitration Academy
+8. attending the Hague Academy and Paris Arbitration Academy

-As with other experiences, I featured them on my CV and the application form.
-Their additional value was that a professor of the University of Queen Mary who taught there gave me a letter recommendation for my LLM applications.
+As with other experiences, I featured both on my CV and the application form.
+Their additional value was that a professor of the Queen Mary University of London who taught there gave me recommendations for my LL.M. applications.

-If I’d intended to build a career in arbitration, I'd have definitely used them to highlight my prior interest and commitment.
+If I’d further intended to build a career in international arbitration, I'd have definitely used these experiences to highlight my prior interest and commitment.

 Final Thoughts

-You can see that I didn't use most of the experiences I analyzed as potential candidates for my Harvard essay.
+You can see that I didn't use most of the experiences I analyzed during brainstorming as potential candidates for my Harvard LL.M. personal statement.
 This is absolutely normal.
-You use only a percentage of what you find.
-To make informed choices and create a strong, successful personal statement, you need to have a wealth of ideas and stories to choose from.
+You use only a percentage of what you find. however, to make informed choices and create a strong, successful personal statement, you need to have a wealth of ideas and stories to choose from.